magicblock-labs/magicblock-validator/sleipnir-account-cloner/README.md

 - `Update event`: An on-chain account has changed

 The important states stored for each account are:
-- `last_known_update_slot`, a map of which slot was the account was last updated at
+- RemoteAccountUpdatesWorker.`last_known_update_slot` -> a map of which slot was the account was last updated at
-- `first_subscribed_slot`, a map of which slot was the account first subscribed at
+- RemoteAccountUpdatesWorker.`first_subscribed_slot` -> a map of which slot was the account first subscribed at
+- RemoteAccountClonerWorker.`last_clone_output` -> a cache of the latest clone's result (contains the on-chain slot at which it happened)

 ### Transaction event: new transaction received